LERCAutomation/DataExtractor-UserGuide/anatomy/anatomy.rst

 Output files
 ------------

 Text file outputs can be produced in CSV format (:numref:`figTabularOutput`).
-GIS layers can output in MapInfo (.tab) format and / or converted into ArcGIS (.shp) format.
+GIS layers can be output in MapInfo (.tab) format and / or converted into ArcGIS (.shp) format.

 .. _figTabularOutput: